 [Sung.]
 Never gonna give you up, never gonna let you down, never gonna …

 A paraphrase of the chorus from the song “Never Gonna Give You Up” by Rick Astley.
 Actual lyrics: “Never gonna give you up/Never gonna let you go …” (repeat forever).
+The Internet prank/meme known as “rickrolling” involves tricking someone into clicking on a link, so that instead of whatever they were expecting to see, they get the music video for “Never Gonna Give You Up.”
+“Rickrolling” began in 2007; since this episode aired in 1992, MST3K was waaay ahead of the curve.
 (Thanks to Dale Hicks for this reference.)

 Oh, so bright, heh …